temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application.
 2. An [Activity](https://docs.temporal.io/activities): Activities are functions called by Workflows, and they contain any logic that might fail or behave differently at different times.
 The Workflow you'll create executes a single Activity that takes a string as input and returns a formatted version of this string to the Workflow.
 3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
-4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
-You'll write a separate program to do this.
+4. An initiator: To start a Workflow, you need to create a Client instance and call the `.start()` method.
+You'll write a separate script to do this.

 When you're done, you'll have a basic application and a clear understanding of how to build out the components you'll need in future Temporal applications.